 Eager-to-Learn (ETL) courses are instructor-led, online courses for in-depth learning on a variety of topics.
-All Eager-to-Learn courses utilize message board discussions and weekly live, text-based chat sessions.
-Message board discussions take place over several days.
-Your responses can be posted at any time that is convenient for you but must be completed prior to the weekly chat.
-Live chat sessions are scheduled for one evening during the week, typically for 45 minutes.
-You must login at the scheduled time in order to participate in the chat.
+All Eager-to-Learn courses are multi-week classes that utilize discussion board conversations and weekly live, text-based, or video chat sessions.
+Discussion board conversations take place over several days, allowing you to reflect on the weekly content with other students.
+Live chat sessions are scheduled on one evening (Mon-Thurs) during the week, for 45 minutes to an hour depending on the type of chat (text vs. video).
+You must log in at the scheduled time each week to participate in the chat.

 A weekly lesson in an Eager-to-Learn course will include the following assignments:

 - Selected readings that expand on and enhance the lesson